cbeck88/Wesnoth_MCLP_AI/README.md

 To build MCLP AI,

-1. Make a folder to hold both projects, e.g. wesnoth-src.
+1. Make a folder to hold both projects, e.g. ~/wesnoth-src.
 Clone wesnoth-old and Wesnoth\_MCLP\_AI into this folder.

    (If MCLP_AI base folder is not a sibling of wesnoth-old, the only bad thing is that the testsaves suite won't work.)